Diane Lauer oversees professional development for the St. Vrain Valley School District in Colorado.

 Would video coaching affect the relationships we build with our teachers?
 Would teachers balk at recording themselves teach and be upset with us?
 Would we as coaches spend less time with teachers?

 Instead of negatively affecting our relationships with teachers, the adoption of video reflection strengthened our coaching work.

-Our coaches have noticed that video reflection provides time for teachers to process and identify areas of success and growth.
+Our coaches have noticed that video coaching and reflection provides time for teachers to process and identify areas of success and growth.
 And so when they do connect with their coach face-to-face, teachers are more primed for deep conversations regarding their practice.

 There were definitely questions about our own tech-skillfulness and if we would be able to use the platform effectively.
 But the technical issues were much less problematic than we thought.

 We did learn a few important things along the way, like checking the amount of memory in your device before recording!
-But generally, those with less skillfulness stepped up to the plate, and partnered with others who could assist them until they got it.
+But generally, those with less skillfulness stepped up to the plate and partnered with others who could assist them until they got it.